pharo-project/pharo-potentialEnhancementLogs/Pharo7/ROADMAP.md

 - Removing of Nautilus: Once Calypso will be integrated and exhibit similar fetaures than Nautilus.
 Nautilus should be removed.
 - Remove old text editor: there is only one or two widgets still using the old text editor and the rubric text editor.

 - Remove Komitter: Iceberg already supports cherrypicking on commit therefore Komitter can be safely removed from Pharo.
+But versionner should be adapted first because it uses Komitter.

 - Remove system categorizer: The old system categorizer is not used anymore and should be remove.

-- Old compiler removal: The old compiler should now get unloaded from Pharo.
+- [Marcus should review this] Old compiler removal: The old compiler should now get unloaded from Pharo.
   - The old compiler should be moved to an external package and make sure that it can be reloaded.
-  - In addition the encoders should be separated. (@@ more here@@)
+  - [DONE or PR] In addition the encoders should be separated.

-- Old inspector cleanup: we should remove the eyeInspector framework but we should introduce a minimal fallback inspector.
+- Old inspector c leanup: we should remove the eyeInspector framework but we should introduce a minimal fallback inspector.
 This inspector should work without Spec or any frameworks.
+Watch out the SpecDebuggger is using the EyeInspector.

 - Clean behavior protocol.
 The number of methods in the core Behavior, ClassDescription and Class requires some analysis and cleaning.